Highlights of Groningen

 In the past 500 years, Martinitoren burned down, lightning struck and it almost collapsed.
 Wars were won and lost on its doorstep.
 The tower stood its ground and, at 97 metres, is still the city's tallest building.
 Climb up for a piece of tangible history and a fantastic view.

-In the heart of Groningen's city centre, the Forum has recently opened; a meeting place for everyone curious about today's world and tomorrow's possibilities.
-The Forum aims to surprise and inspire, with Storyworld, 5 movie theatres, the Smartlab, restaurants, the city library and Groningen's highest roof terrace with phenomenal views and a rooftop cinema.
+At the heart of Groningen's city centre stands the Forum; a meeting place for everyone curious about today's world and tomorrow's possibilities.
+The Forum aims to surprise and inspire with Storyworld, 5 movie theatres, the Smartlab, restaurants, the city library and Groningen's highest roof terrace with phenomenal views and a rooftop cinema.

 From a crowded train, you trot onto the platform.
 Or you step briskly on from the city centre to catch your train.
 And then suddenly it is silent.
 Apart from the echo of a laughing child, for a moment you hear nothing at all.
 The stately station hall makes Hoofdstation Groningen one of the most beautiful station buildings in the Netherlands.